Minos Kokkinakis: 1986 imprisonment

 In March 1986, when Kokkinakis and his wife Elissavet visited a home in Sitia on Crete, where they apparently tried to convert a woman whose husband was the cantor at a local Orthodox church.
 He informed the police, who arrested the couple.
 They were charged with proselytism and sentenced in the criminal court of Lasithi to four months' imprisonment.
 The court declared the defendants had intruded "on the religious beliefs of Orthodox Christians ... by taking advantage of their inexperience, their low intellect and their naivete."
 The Crete Court of Appeal later acquitted Elissavet but upheld her husband's conviction, although it reduced his prison sentence to three months.

 European court case

 Kokkinakis persisted in his challenge to the ruling and after the Greek Supreme Court dismissed his appeal in April 1988 he took his case to the European Court.
 The petition was eventually accepted in February 1992 and the case was heard the following November in his presence.
 One of the nine judges declared Kokkinakis had been convicted "only for having shown such zeal, without any impropriety on his part."

 In May 1993, the European Court of Human Rights in Strasbourg ruled his right to religious freedom had been violated and awarded him damages of three and a half million drachmas.
 "Fifty years of persecution were worth going through if only for this historic moment", Kokkinakis said.
-The landmark judgement was frequently cited in similar cases of proselytism in Greece, leading to acquittals not just of Witnesses but of Pentecostal Christians and Buddhists.
+The landmark judgement was frequently cited in similar cases of proselytism in Greece, leading to acquittals not just of Jehovah's Witnesses but of other non Orthodox Greeks as well such as Pentecostal Christians and Buddhists.